glycerine/greenpack/README.md

 ~~~
   $ greenpack -h

 Usage of greenpack:

+  -alltuple
+    	use tuples for everything
   -fast-strings
-    	for speed when reading a string in a message that won't be
+    	for speed when reading a string in
+        a message that won't be reused, this
-     reused, this flag means we'll use unsafe to cast the string
+        flag means we'll use unsafe to cast
-     header and avoid allocation.
+        the string header and avoid allocation.

   -file go generate
-    	input file (or directory); default is $GOFILE, which
+    	input file (or directory); default
-     is set by the go generate command.
+        is $GOFILE, which is set by the
+        go generate command.

   -genid
-    	generate a fresh random greenSchemaId64 value to
+    	generate a fresh random greenSchemaId64
-     include in your Go source schema
+        value to include in your Go source schema

   -io
     	create Encode and Decode methods (default true)

   -marshal
-    	create Marshal and Unmarshal methods (default true)
+    	create Marshal and Unmarshal methods
+        (default true)

   -method-prefix string
-      (optional) prefix that will be pre-prended to
+    	(optional) prefix that will be pre-prended
-      the front of generated method names; useful when
+        to the front of generated method names;
-      you need to avoid namespace collisions, but the
+        useful when you need to avoid namespace
-      generated tests will break/the msgp package
+        collisions, but the generated tests will
-      interfaces won't be satisfied.
+        break/the msgp package interfaces won't be satisfied.

   -o string
     	output file (default is {input_file}_gen.go

+  -omit-clue
+    	don't append zid and clue to field name
+        (makes things just like msgpack2 traditional
+        encoding, without version + type clue)

   -schema-to-go string
-    	(standalone functionality) path to schema in msgpack2
+    	(standalone functionality) path to schema in
-     format; we will convert it to Go, write the Go on stdout,
+        msgpack2 format; we will convert it to Go,
-     and exit immediately
+        write the Go on stdout, and exit immediately

   -tests
     	create tests and benchmarks (default true)

   -unexported
     	also process unexported types

   -write-schema string
-		write schema to this file; - for stdout
+    	write schema (in msgpack2 format) to this
+        file; - for stdout

+  -write-zeros omitempty
+    	serialize zero-value fields to the wire,
+        consuming much more space.
+By default
+        all fields are treated as omitempty fields,
+        where they are omitted from the
+        serialization if they contain their zero-value.
+        If -write-zero is given, then only fields
+        specifically marked as `omitempty` are
+        treated as such.

 ~~~

 ### `msg:",omitempty"` tags on struct fields